Chiang Mai from above, 1,000+ listings filtered down by the research methodology

 This is hedonic-style attribute-by-attribute scoring against a benchmark of recent comparable closes.
 Not "I like it."
 Measured.
 A unit that scores below the benchmark on more than two of these attributes is a reject.

 This is where most Chiang Mai property research breaks.
 Listing prices in Chiang Mai are sticky and lag closed-transaction prices by 5-15%.
 A "fair-priced" listing is usually 10% above what the unit will actually trade at.
 A "premium-priced" listing is 20-30% above.
-A "investor-priced" listing in a foreign-marketing channel is 30-50% above the closed-transaction comparable.
+An "investor-priced" listing aimed at overseas buyers can sit 30-50% above the closed-transaction comparable.
+The exact premium paid by the buyer who never pulls a comp.

 I pull closed-transaction comparables from the Chiang Mai Land Office's appraised-value database (publicly available with the right access), from local Thai-language broker networks (different price discovery than foreign-marketing channels), and from the actual sale-purchase agreement records held by the building's juristic person.
 Three independent comp sources per unit.

 A unit listed within 5% of the comp benchmark is normal.
 A unit listed within 5-10% above is negotiable.
-A unit listed 15%+ above is either mispriced (genuine error — possible) or loaded (hidden commission, mismatched scope, undisclosed encumbrance — far more common).
+A unit listed 15%+ above the comp benchmark is the trigger for a full document review.
+That gap is where unmodeled fee lines, scope mismatches, and encumbrances tend to live, and where my own 3.4M THB walkout came from.
 The 3.4M THB unit I walked from priced at 18% above its building's comp benchmark.
-That was the signal that drove the addendum review that surfaced the 340,000 THB hidden agency fee.
+That was the signal that drove the addendum review that surfaced the 340,000 THB agency fee.
 The Chiang Mai property research methodology caught the price gap before the addendum review caught the fee.
 The price gap was the trigger.

 Pass rate: another 40-50% eliminated.
 Maybe 80-100 units survive to Step 5.